 Prior to January 1, 1992, employees were required to contribute to the Plan.
 The Board amended the Plan to disallow further employee contributions and determined that all amounts previously contributed to the Plan by employees would be refunded, with interest at 5% per annum, upon termination or retirement.
-Payments of \$23,100 and \$18,100 were made in 2017 and 2016, respectively, for employees who had retired or were terminated during the respective year.
-As of December 31, 2017 and 2016, total remaining employee contributions including accrued interest was \$35,800 and \$50,900, respectively.
+Refund of contribution and interest payments of \$3,100 and \$23,100 were made in 2018 and 2017, respectively, for employees who retired or were terminated during the respective year.
+As of December 31, 2018 and 2017, for employees that contributed to the Plan prior to 1992, the total remaining employee contributions including accrued interest was \$42,500 and \$43,600, respectively.
 These amounts are not accrued as liabilities in the accompanying financial statements.